sqlparser/sqlflow_public/api/sqlflow_api.md

     * schema: selected schema, required false
     * table: selected table, required false
     * isReturnModel: whether return the sqlflow model, required false, default value is true
-    * showRelationType: show relation type, required false, default value is fdd, available values:
+    * showRelationType: show relation type, required false, default value is **fdd**, available values:
-      * fdd: value of target column from source column
+      * **fdd**: value of target column from source column
-      * frd: the recordset count of target column which is affect by value of source column
+      * **frd**: the recordset count of target column which is affect by value of source column
-      * fdr: value of target column which is affected by the recordset count of source column
+      * **fdr**: value of target column which is affected by the recordset count of source column
-      * join: combine rows from two or more tables, based on a related column between them
+      * **join**: combine rows from two or more tables, based on a related column between them
     * simpleOutput: whether output relation simply, required false, default value is false
     * ignoreRecordSet: whether ignore the record sets, required false, default value is false
     * showLinkOnly: whether show relation linked columns only, required false, default value is true